 17. Nike Air Huarache

 Speaking of outdoor sneakers, the Nike Air Huarache was one of the biggest influencers to the ACG range.
-But it’s influence didn’t stop there, it also found it’s way into the Air Jordan range.
+But its influencing didn’t stop there, it also found it’s way into the Air Jordan range.

-Tinker Hatfield was inspired by a water-skiing bootie and Mayan sandals, and the end result changed not only how sneakers looked, but how they fit.
+A water-skiing bootie and Mayan sandals inspired Tinker Hatfield’s design, and the result changed not only how sneakers looked, but how they fit.
 And damn, are these comfy.

-Like the Air Jordan 4 from two year prior, it incorporated plastic caging — a very rare thing for sneakers of the 90s — and was the first sneaker to include the neoprene bootie, which just hugs your foot like a warm, cozy blanket.
+Like the Air Jordan 4 from two years prior, it incorporated plastic caging — a scarce thing for sneakers of the 90s — and was the first sneaker to include the neoprene bootie, which hugs your foot like a warm, cozy blanket.

 16. Reebok Pump